Morinslash/fast-and-furious-eks/README.md

    ```

 3. **Apply Infrastructure:**
-   Applies the plan and creates the desired resources.
+   Applies the plan and creates the VPC infrastructure.
    ```bash
    terraform apply
    ```